Running on Docker

 - Build the Docker Image Locally

-A Docker image is available to be used as the Blockstream Satellite host, that is, the system with everything you need to interface with the supported satellite receivers.
+A Docker image is available with everything you need to interface with the supported satellite receivers.
 All you need to do is run the blockstream/satellite

-Docker image while providing the appropriate resources to the container.
-This process is explained next.
+Docker image while providing the appropriate resources to the container, as explained next.

 Standalone Receiver